DanielLimaDF/DLSimpleURLAudioPlayer/README.md

 I recommend that you download and run the project to better understand how it works.

+## Offline content

+DLSimpleURLAudioPlayer also supports offline content.
+If you download the audio file the framework will identify that it exists locally and will play it from the device's Documents folder instead of loading the file again.

 ## License

 DLSimpleURLAudioPlayer is available under the MIT license.
 See the LICENSE file for more info.